 What information does eero collect?

-eero mobile applications collect account information like your first name, last name, e-mail, and mobile number when you register your eeros or create an account login for the eero app. eero devices collect performance statistics, temperatures of eero devices (to make sure they don’t overheat), and other data such as MAC addresses, IP addresses, and types of connected devices.
+eero mobile applications collect account information like your first name, last name, e-mail, and mobile number when you register your eeros or create an account login for the eero app. eero devices collect performance statistics, temperatures of eero devices, and other data such as MAC addresses, IP addresses, and types of connected devices.
 See our privacy policy for a full list.

 Is my network still secure without eero Plus?